The Ultimate Guide To UCAS And Personal Statements

 Reading

 Detail the relevant things you’ve read that you found the most engaging, and talk about why you found them interesting.
 Whether or not you’re applying for a literature-based course, make sure you’ve done some reading around the subject.
 And don’t just regurgitate views you’ve heard in class, read in a textbook or seen online.
 Remember, the admissions teams want to hear your personal opinion.
-This is one reason why attending a summer program like an Oxford summer course is so helpful: it introduces you to wider perspectives about your subject, and good ideas for further reading!
+This is one reason why attending a summer programme like an Oxford summer course is so helpful: it introduces you to wider perspectives about your subject, and good ideas for further reading (please note, our programme in Oxford is not affiliated with the University of Oxford)!
 For inspiration, check out these recommended lists of best books for English literature students, best psychology books and top law books to read.

 Employment or volunteering experiences